This article is for Australian Dealerships that adhere to the Notional Input Tax Credit (NITC) requirement

 Purchased inventory units

-This is standard practice for any produce received, a Vendor Tax Invoice is processed in Blackpurl and then integrates in your accounting package, where typically there is a GST on Purchases component to the Vendor Tax Invoice that is claimed
+This is standard practice for any produce received, a Vendor Tax Invoice (Parts or Units) is processed in Blackpurl and then integrates to your accounting package (Xero or QuickBooks Online), where typically there is a GST on Purchases component to the Vendor Tax Invoice that is claimed

-However for the Dealership to account of the NITC and not claim the GST on Purchases component until the unit is sold, the Vendor Tax Invoice is processed as follows:
+However for the Dealerships that adhere to NITC, they will not claim the GST on Purchases component until the unit is sold, the Vendor Tax Invoice is processed as follows:

-Typical accounting entries for one of these vendor bills
+Typical accounting entries for one of these vendor Tax Invoice

 GL AccountDebit